Since September 2017, the Board is composed of 7 members, as follows:

 Annagrazia Altavilla, France

-Lala Jaralova (Azerbaijan) supports the Board with the Association’s administrative tasks.
+Lala Jafarova (Azerbaijan) supports the Board with the Association’s administrative tasks.

 The Board of Directors is assisted by the Advisory Board.